CitizensFoundation/policy-synth/agents/docs/src/connectors/notifications/discordConnector.md

 });
 ```

-This example demonstrates how to initialize and run the `PsBaseDiscordAgent` with a custom system prompt and actions.
+This example demonstrates how to initialize and run the `PsBaseDiscordConnector` with a custom system prompt and actions.
 The bot logs in and starts listening for messages in the specified Discord channel.